-Students complete thirteen required online courses addressing business core and major topics and their application.
-This program is available in a fully online option by taking one course per session.
-A key feature of this course is an integrated capstone project which involves application of management theory that will be completed by the student during the last three major courses.
+Students complete required courses addressing health leadership core and major topics and their application.
+The program is available in a blended delivery, utilizing synchronous and asynchronous instruction.
+For students with no prior health care experience, a pre-requisite course, HCM 300- Introduction to Health Care Management, is required prior to completion of the core courses.
+A key feature of this program is an integrated project which involves application of health care management theory that will be completed by the student during the major courses.

-All MBA students will participate in an online orientation course which is available one week prior to the start of the term.
+All Health Care Leadership MBA students will participate in an online orientation course that is available one week prior to the start of the term.
 This course will provide information regarding services, academic policies, and the course management system, and will prepare students for academic success in their program.
-Qualified MBA students with recent graduate credits may receive up to twelve quarter credit hours (three classes) of transfer credit from a regionally accredited institution.
+Qualified MBA students with recent graduate credit may receive up to twelve quarter credits hours (three classes) of transfer credit from a regionally accredited institution.